Welcome

 Good morning, my sisters and brothers.
 Welcome to Saint Mary Magdalen National Catholic Parish.

-Today we celebrate the First Sunday of Advent.
+Today we celebrate the Second Sunday after the Epiphany.

 As we begin, let us use the next hour to share with God in worship.
 Please take a moment and silence your electronic devices and refrain from conversations during Mass.